mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an applied microeconomist.
-My research examines how institutions and policies impact labor, housing, and currency markets.
+My research examines how institutions and public policy impact labor, housing, and currency markets.

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
 I received my PhD from MIT in 2022 and my BA from Harvard in 2012.